 2. Loss or theft of portable devices

 Many covered entities take insufficient steps to safeguard PHI especially on thumb drives and other portable devices.
-The Office of Civil Rights (OCR) is clear that loss of PHI is not considered a breach if it is properly encrypted.
+The Office for Civil Rights (OCR) is clear that loss of PHI is not considered a breach if it is properly encrypted.

 Mitigate your risk in case devices are lost or stolen

-- Covered entities must ensure that their portable devices, thumb drives, laptops, computers and servers are all encrypted.
+- Covered entities must ensure that their portable devices, thumb drives, laptops, computers, and servers are all encrypted.

-- Drives, storage devices and other portable devices storing PHI must be kept locked when not in use.
+- Drives, storage devices, and other portable devices storing PHI must be kept locked when not in use.